-Under the terms of the 2020 QSR Transaction, NMIC cedes premiums earned related to eligible policies written from April 1, 2020 to December 31, 2020 (Eligible Policies).
-At the time the 2020 QSR Transaction agreement was executed, NMIC ceded premiums earned related to 10.5% of the risk on the Eligible Policies, and subsequent to the execution of the agreement, we engaged additional reinsurance counterparties and increased the cession under the 2020 QSR Transaction to 21.0% of the risk on the Eligible Policies, subject in all respects to the terms of the agreement.
-Financial results for the three and six months ended June 30, 2020, reflect the initial 10.5% cession rate under the 2020 QSR Transaction.
-The 2020 QSR Transaction is scheduled to terminate on December 31, 2031.
-NMIC has the option, based on certain conditions and subject to a termination fee, to terminate the agreement as of December 31, 2024, or at the end of any calendar quarter thereafter, which would result in NMIC re-assuming the related risk.
+Under the terms of the 2020 QSR Transaction, NMIC cedes premiums earned related to 21% of the risk on eligible policies written from April 1, 2020 to December 31, 2020.
+The 2020 QSR Transaction is scheduled to terminate on December 31, 2030.
+NMIC has the option, based on certain conditions and subject to a termination fee, to terminate the agreement as of December 31, 2023, or at the end of any calendar quarter thereafter, which would result in NMIC re-assuming the related risk.